 - Note: You do not need to restart your host computer after removing a software component.
 During the software removal process, the host keeps existing storage subsystem mappings and storage partition configurations, which the new client software will recognize. - 1.
-Be sure that you have root privileges, which are required to perform this uninstallation procedure. - 2.
-To begin uninstalling Storage Manager, type:

-rpm -qa|grep SM

-- 3. Press Enter.
+Be sure that you have root privileges, which are required to uninstall Storage Manager. - 2.
+To begin uninstalling Storage Manager, type the following command: rpm -qa|grep SM - 3.
+Press Enter.
 The SM packages are listed. - 4.
-At the prompt, type the following and press Enter: rpm -e component-name rpm -qi component-name
+At the prompt, type the following command and press Enter: rpm -e component-name